Fo-Nu-NLP-TG/FoNu_NLP_TG/Word2Vec/Fast_Intro_To_Word2Vec.md

 # Fast Intro To Word2Vec

-I was asking myself too, what are the similarities between words and vetors ?
+I was asking myself too, what are the similarities between words and vectors ?

 # Similarity Between Words And Vectors